 As Chelan County grows and citizens continue to build in the wildland urban interface, wildfire potential grows and the probability of fire starts increases.
-Combined with a lack of public understanding and the lack of preventive measures on the part of the public, the potential for devastating losses continues to increase.
-The expansion of the wildland urban interface can be managed with strong land use and building codes.
-The planning area is well equipped with these tools and this planning process has asked each planning partner to assess its capabilities with regards to the tools.
+Combined with a lack of public understanding and inadequate preventive measures, the potential for devastating losses continues to increase.
+The expansion of the wildland-urban interface can be managed through strong land-use and building codes.
+The planning area is well equipped with these tools and this planning process has asked each planning partner to assess its capabilities with regard to the tools.
 The 2025 update of the County's Community Wildfire Protection Plan (CWPP) will be a critical tool available to the County and its planning partners in managing future growth in the interface and intermix areas of the County.
 The integration of the CWPP with this plan will strengthen the capabilities of both documents.

 Wildfires can generate a range of secondary effects, some of which may cause more widespread and prolonged damage than the fire itself.
 Fires can cause direct economic losses in the reduction of harvestable timber and indirect economic losses in reduced tourism.
 Wildfires cause the contamination of reservoirs, destroy transmission lines and contribute to flooding.
 Landslides can be a significant secondary hazard of wildfires.
 Wildfires strip slopes of vegetation, exposing them to greater amounts of rain and run-off.
 This in turn can weaken soils and cause failures on slopes.
 Major landslides can occur several years after a wildfire.
-Most wildfires burn hot and for long durations that can bake soils, especially those high in clay content, thus increasing the imperviousness of the ground.
+Most wildfires burn hot and for extended durations, which can bake soils, especially those high in clay content, thereby increasing the ground's imperviousness.
 This increases the runoff generated by storm events, thus increasing the chance of flooding.